Smelly pet breath isn’t normal

 Treats and chews

 Large, hard products such as pig’s ears, noses and trotters, rawhide bones, and Dentabones encourage your pets to chew.
 The chewing action aids in the removal of plaque via physical rubbing and the spread of protective saliva.
-These should not be relied on solely for dental prevention, as they are not as effective as raw bones, but could be fed once a week instead of raw bones as a change for your pet.
+These should not be relied on solely for dental prevention, as they are not as effective as raw bones, but they could be fed once a week instead of raw bones as a change for your pet.

 Dental diets